 Teed believed he was the king Cyrus from the Old Testament, and he called himself Koresh, the Hebrew transliteration of Cyrus; hence, his followers were the Koreshans.

-He preached that he was the last in a line of prophets, or seed-men, who had included Adam, Enoch, Noah, Moses, Abraham, and Jesus, men who had received knowledge (dispensations) from God that allowed them to lead people into a new age.
-Teed taught his people that God had revealed to each of these earlier prophets only what they were able to understand and what their people were capable of accepting.
-Teed said that as the seventh prophet, he was the most evolved, and God would reveal all, making everything knowable through him so that he could usher in the age of Koreshanity [the previous ages being Judaism (Abraham) and Christianity (Jesus)].
+He preached that he was the last in a line of seed-men, who had included Adam, Enoch, Noah, Moses, Abraham, and Jesus, men who had received knowledge (dispensations) from God that allowed them to lead people into a new age.
+Teed taught his people that God had revealed to each of these earlier men only what they were able to understand and what their people were capable of accepting.
+Teed said that as the seventh man, he was the most evolved, and God would reveal all, making everything knowable through him so that he could usher in the age of Koreshanity [the previous ages being Judaism (Abraham) and Christianity (Jesus)].

 According to Teed, God would dispense wisdom through him as his people were ready for it.
 Only Teed fully understood the doctrine.